-As a mother accumulates mercury in her body she can it on to her unborn child.
+As a mother accumulates mercury in her body she can then pass this pollution onto her unborn child.
 Babies can be exposed by consuming breast milk with high levels of mercury.
 Indigenous Peoples that rely primarily on fish for their physical, economic and cultural survival are at highest risk.
+In 2000, the National Academy of Sciences estimated that 60,000 babies born each year in the US are at risk for learning disabilities and other kinds of neurological damage due to mercury contamination.
+The Academy concluded that there is "little or no margin of safety" for consumption of mercury by women of childbearing age.
+In 2004, the US Environmental Protection Agency estimated that over ten times that many babies may actually be at risk.
 Umbilical cord blood has been found to contain almost twice the level of mercury than that found in the mothers' blood, further increasing the risks to unborn generations.